Martin Luther King Day is observed on the third Monday of January every year in the US.

-At the age of 15 years, King entered in Morehouse College due to high scores on college entrance examination.
+At the age of 15 years, King entered Morehouse College due to high scores on the college entrance examination.
 Entrance in Morehouse College was the reason for leaving Booker T. without formal graduation.

 In 1948, King graduated from Morehouse College with a degree in sociology.

-After completing B.A degree in sociology, King enrolled in Crozer Theological Seminary in Chester, Pennsylvania in 1948.
-Martin Luther King was awarded a bachelor degree in Divinity from Crozer in 1951.
+After completing a B.A degree in sociology, King enrolled in Crozer Theological Seminary in Chester, Pennsylvania in 1948.
+Martin Luther King was awarded a bachelor’s degree in Divinity from Crozer in 1951.

 In September 1951, Martin Luther King, Jr. joined Boston University for doctoral studies in Systematic Theology.
 King’s research dissertation “A comparison of God in the Thinking of Paul Tillich and Henry Wieman,” completed in 1955.
 Dr. Martin Luther King, Jr. was awarded a Ph.D. degree on June 5, 1955.

 Martin Luther King Jr. married Coretta Scott on June 18, 1953.
 Coretta Scott was a friend of Martin Luther King Jr. at the University of Boston.
 Coretta Scott was an American author and civil rights, leader.
 She helped her husband in the civil rights movement in a greater way.